 Most major appliances have an Energy Rating Label on them, but why should you care how many stars it has?
-These labels can help you spot the energy-hungry models that can end up costing you more in the long run.
+These labels can help you spot the energy-hungry models that can end up costing you more.
 We explain everything you need to know and answer some common questions.

 This report is free thanks to funding from Te Tari Tiaki Pūngao/Energy Efficiency and Conservation Authority (EECA).

 Consumer NZ is non-profit and primarily funded by members.
 To help us get a fairer deal for all New Zealand consumers you can become a Consumer member or make a donation.
 We’ll use your contribution to investigate consumer issues and work for positive change.Donate

 When you buy a large appliance, it’ll likely have an Energy Rating Label (one of those stickers with stars on it).
 This shows you, at a glance, how energy efficient that model is and how much it’ll cost to run.
 This makes comparing models and choosing an efficient one easier.
 All large whiteware, TVs, some monitors and heat pumps have these labels.

 Energy Rating Labels have two important pieces of information: the star rating and the energy consumption.